rengare/arcren/readme.md

 ## TODO

-- finish up extra folder and install script
+- [x] finish up extra folder and install script
-- [ x ] write readme
+- [x] write readme
 - [ ] make a video how to install